Political parties in Kashmir condemn twin blasts in Jammu | Politics

 Political parties in Kashmir condemn twin blasts in Jammu

-The partys vice president Omar Abdullah also condemned the blasts and prayed for the speedy recovery of the injured.
 Peoples Conference tweeted, We condemn the blasts in the Narwal area of Jammu this morning in the strongest and most unequivocal of terms.
 Our prayers for the early recovery of the injured, the party said.
+The government should identify the culprits and they should be punished, senior vice president, Apni Party, Ghulam Hassan Mir, said on Twitter.

 - Country: